Convex-Dev/design/docs/tutorial/convex-lisp/lisp-guide.md

 => 17
 ```

-You can also use `set!` to set the binding of a local variable.
+You can also use `set!` to modify the binding of a local variable.
 This value will last until the end of the current binding form (a surrounding `let` block, or returning from a function body).

 ```clojure
 (let [a 10]